 If you have been charged with family violence, then you need immediate help.
 The scope of what constitutes family violence is wide and you need an experienced family violence lawyer to help you through the process.

 If you are attending Court in relation to an intervention order or facing family violence related charges you should call Dribbin & Brown Family Violence Lawyers to help you.
 It can never be overstated how critical it is to engage lawyers that understand the local court, understand the area of the law and have your best interests at heart.
 Dribbin & Brown Lawyers embrace all three.
-If you have been charged, call today or select the drop down box for an office near you.
+If you have been charged, call today.